Advanced Usage Examples

 print(explanation)Analysis Details

-This example shows a data analysis class using pandas for time series processing.
-The code includes type hints, docstrings, and flexible configuration.
-The explanation request includes additional context about related files and dependencies, helping the analyzer provide more accurate and relevant explanations, including performance implications of pandas operations.
+This example shows a data analysis class that uses pandas for time series work.
+The code includes type hints, docstrings, and flexible config.
+The API call adds context about related files and dependencies.
+This helps the analyzer give more accurate results, including notes on how pandas operations affect performance.

 Security Analysis Mode